h5py/h5py/docs/high/group.rst

     .. attribute:: filename

-        Name of the external file
+        Name of the external file as a Unicode string

     .. attribute::  path